The aims of the module

-Are you ready to tackle the challenges of the twenty first century?
+Are you ready to tackle the challenges of the 21st century?

 Who can participate?

-We welcome all the key actors involved in digitalization of public administration and public services.
-Our module is targeted to:
+We welcome all the key actors involved in the digitalisation of public administration and public services.
+Our course is targeted to:

 In order to be eligible, you also have to:

-- Be a citizen of one of the following countries: Albania, Bosnia and Hercegovina, Kosovo, North Macedonia, Montenegro, Serbia.
-Due to the current situation in Europe, you do not need to be currently residing in your country of citizenship.
+- Be a citizen of one of the following countries: Albania, Bosnia and Hercegovina, Kosovo, North Macedonia, Montenegro, and Serbia.

 - Have a good command of the English language.